 Constant feeling of being cold

-If you’re at risk for anemia, you may be given a medication called epoetin alfa (sometimes called EPO).
+If you’re at risk for anemia, you may be given a medicine called epoetin alfa (sometimes called EPO).
 EPO is a manmade version of erythropoietin.
 EPO controls anemia by signaling your body to make red blood cells.
 Most people who take EPO feel better and become more active.
-Your doctor can also check the blood levels of iron.
+Your healthcare provider can also check the blood levels of iron.
 Iron is the raw material that helps EPO increase the red blood cells.
 In some cases, you may need additional nutrients, like vitamins and minerals, to help improve your anemia.

 EPO may be used to treat any person with kidney disease who has anemia, but is most often used to treat people on dialysis.
 EPO is given as an injection under the skin.
 This is how most CAPD (Continuous ambulatory peritoneal dialysis) patients receive it.
-Those on hemodialysis can receive it through their IV if they are unable to tolerate the injections.
+Those on hemodialysis can receive it through their IV (intravenous) line if they are unable to handle the injections.
 This method is more expensive and may not be as effective as the injections.
 If you have low levels of iron, you may need to take iron-containing tablets or IV iron to increase the levels.